Graphicroyalty - stock.adobe.com

 “Not all IoT, or industrial IoT, devices are mobile, but they face almost all the same challenges as phones and tablets, plus a few more for good measure,” he says.
 “So any IoT project will need MDM or something very similar.”

-To get an MDM deployment right time, it is absolutely critical to develop a strategic for deployment and implementation, says Jamf’s O’Connor.
+To get an MDM deployment right the first time, it is absolutely critical to develop a strategic plan for deployment and implementation, says Jamf’s O’Connor.
 “Prepare by learning about the MDM tool – what its capabilities are and what specific elements your organisation needs,” he says.
 “MDM undoubtedly provides multiple benefits for both IT and end-users, but it is critical that the roll-out is well planned and executed to ensure that all benefit from it.”

 Where is MDM heading?